-Toxins: Some toxins—such as those found in certain houseplants, and both in and on toads—are irritating to the mouth and will cause a dog to hypersalivate if they lick or eat them.
+- Toxins: Some toxins—such as those found in certain houseplants, and both in and on toads—are irritating to the mouth and will cause a dog to hypersalivate if they lick or eat them.

 - Trauma: If your dog has an injury in its mouth such as a burn from chewing on an electrical cord, an ulceration from a caustic chemical, or a stick stuck between the teeth, excessive drooling may occur due to pain.

 Treatment of Excessive Drooling in Dogs

 Depending on the root cause of the excessive drooling, your dog may not require any treatment for the drooling to stop.
 The drooling may resolve with a snack or once enticing smells go away.
 But if the drooling is due to a medical concern, you'll need to correct the issue for the salivation to cease.
-Medications to decrease nausea, treat pain, and absorb toxic chemicals may be necessary to treat the drooling.
+Medications to decrease nausea, treat pain, and counteract toxic chemicals may be necessary to treat the drooling.
 In other cases, surgery to remove a foreign body, tumor, or diseased tooth may be required before the drooling will stop.

 How to Prevent Excessive Drooling in Dogs

 Saliva serves a purpose in normal swallowing, mouth lubrication, dental health, and digestion, so you won't want to eliminate it altogether, but you can do a few things to prevent problems that result in excessive drooling.
 By providing proper at-home dental care and having your vet perform regular cleanings, you can help keep your dog's teeth healthy and avoid drooling issues that develop with dental disease.
-By being vigilant about picking up items that could potentially cause a foreign body if your dog eats it, and keeping all toxic houseplants and rodenticides out of reach of your dog, you may be able to avoid medical issues that result in drooling.
+By being vigilant about picking up items that could potentially cause a foreign body obstruction, and keeping all toxic houseplants and chemicals out of reach of your dog, you may be able to avoid medical issues that result in drooling.
 Finally, by ensuring your dog can't chew on any cords or cables, you may avoid serious oral burns that can cause excessive drooling.